codesliam/PS07/README.md

-A Map of California with Census and GDP D ata
+A Map of California with Census and GDP Data
 ================

 Note: Collaborative work with Margo Weber.